HADLOCK BROOK TRAIL and MAPLE SPRING TRAIL

 A Hike in the Heart of the Middle Peaks:

-When you look at a map of the trails on Mount Desert Island, you may be overwhelmed by the hiking options and the criss-crossing trails, especially in the Middle Peaks area.
-Sargent Mountain alone has more than six different approaches to the summit.
 While there are many, many options for wandering hikes, one interesting idea is a loop hike up the lesser-travelled Hadlock Brook Trail to the summit of Sargent Mountain and then back down the nearby Maple Spring Trail.
 While this hike is a bit off the radar, it passes by several unique viewpoints as well as offering easy access to three of Acadia's majestic carriage-road bridges, including the famous Waterfall Bridge.
-Good starting points for the hike would be either the well-labeled Parkman parking lot/trailhead or the not-so-well-labeled roadside Norumbega trailhead.

 Hiking the Hadlock Brook Trail:

 If you want to start with some bridge hunting, follow the carriage roads to Hadlock Brook Bridge, one of the more modest but elegant carriage-road bridges that was built in 1926.
-(See map below.)
 One of the spurs of the Hadlock Brook Trail starts on the north side of the bridge; follow it up into the cliffs just above the carriage road.

 The Hadlock Brook Trail continues up through the forested terrain crossing several forks of Hadlock Brook.
 After roughly half a mile, the trail reaches Waterfall Bridge and the Around-Mountain Carriage Road.